Dairy industry in downward spiral

-Moo-ve over, dairy!
-While milk consumption declines with each generation — it’s down 37% since the 1970’s and keeps dropping — demand for plant-based milks is on the rise.
+While milk consumption declines with each generation — it’s down 37 percent since the 1970s and keeps dropping — demand for plant-based milks is on the rise.
 In fact, the market for dairy-free foods is projected to reach $20 billion by 2020.

-But as non-dairy options are flying off the shelves, some Big Dairy marketers are showing their fear by taking aim at the consumers’ most popular plant-based choice: almond milk.
+But as plant-based options fly off the shelves, some animal agriculture marketers are showing their fear by taking aim at the consumers’ most popular plant-based choice: Almond milk.

-The Atlantic reports, as part of its new $50 million “Milk Life” campaign, which replaces its outdated “Got Milk?” ads, the dairy industry is trying to plant seeds of doubt about plant-based options by questioning the ingredients of almond milk.
-Given the facts, however, it seems unlikely that such tactics will take root.
+The Atlantic reports that, as part of its new $50 million “Milk Life” campaign (which replaces outdated “Got Milk?” ads), the industry aims to create skepticism about plant-based options by questioning the ingredients of almond milk.
+Given the facts, however, it seems unlikely that such tactics will succeed.
 Cows raised on factory farms are pumped full of drugs and constantly impregnated in order to produce unnaturally large amounts of milk.
-Their swollen udders are hooked up to milking machines, and blood or pus can wind up in dairy milk packaged and sold.
+Their swollen udders are hooked up to milking machines, and blood or pus can wind up in cow milk that’s still packaged and sold.

-Many people seem to agree that what you’ll find in a carton of almond milk is a safer bet!
-A Nielson consumer report released this year states, “Almond milk is now America’s favorite milk substitute, boasting sales growth of 250% over the past five years.
+Many people seem to agree that what you’ll find in a carton of almond milk is a safer bet.
+A Nielson consumer report says, “Almond milk is now America’s favorite milk substitute, boasting sales growth of 250% over the past five years.
 During that same period, however, the total milk market shrunk by more than $1 billion.”

 It’s easier than ever before to choose dairy-free.
-Get started with recipes, product tips, blogs and more at TryVeg.com
+Get started with recipes, product tips, blog posts and more at TryVeg.com.

 Infographic: Factory Farming Awareness Coalition